 The days when you'd have to buy everything you need for the funeral from the funeral home are long gone.
-Not only that, you can buy the casket online for a lower price, but you can also have the funeral service as intended.
-And you don't need to worry about the funeral home obliging you to get the casket from them.
+Not only can you buy caskets online for a lower price, but you can also have the funeral service as intended.
+And you don't need to worry about the funeral home forcing you into getting the casket from them.
 Keep reading for the details!

 What is the Funeral Rule all about?

 The Federal Trade Commission (FTC) established some while ago the Funeral Rule.
 According to the Rule, it's possible for a customer only to get the services and goods that wish to have.
 The customer also pays solely for the selected services and products, no matter if you're making the arrangements before or after the death happens.

 The Rule also lets you compare prices among different funeral homes so that you can choose the funeral plan that complies with your needs and budget the most.

 So, can you buy the casket online or not?

 The Funeral Rule has multiple specifications, but when it comes to your possibility of buying the casket online or not, the answer is 100% Yes.
 The FTC in the United States of America asks that every funeral home is obliged to take coffins that you bought online.

 The Rule specifies that the funeral provider have no other legal option but to accept handling a casket/urn that you bought online, at a local casket store or anywhere else.
 The funeral provider is also obliged not to charge any fees by handling a casket/urn purchased from another seller, either.

 On top of everything else, you don’t need to be present at the funeral home when the casket you bought online (or urn) is delivered to them.